ireeX/Django-Twitter-Project/Installation and Tips.md

 > the server may crush since it cannot find data in the haven't migrated database.
 >
 > **Caution: DON'T ADD AND DELETE AT THE SAME TIME**

+**6. To assure data is unique, it should be implemented in DB level.**
+> In Django, "unique_together" in model can help you with it.